-- Guide for Gaeltacht Primary Schools: Indicators of Good Practice for Immersion Education, published in December 2020, provides practical support for boards of management/Education and Training Boards (ETBs) and schools on how best to implement high quality immersion education.
-The Guide can be used by schools to: - reflect on teaching and learning practices through the medium of Irish in the Gaeltacht school - guide professional discussion on learning, teaching, management and leadership to support the implementation of immersion education - identify, develop and extend good practice in immersion education - identify targets and actions to fulfil the language-based criteria for immersion education - reflect on good governance practice in relation to the implementation of immersion education. - COGG Web Portal: Language resources for the Gaeltacht and Irish-medium sectors will continue to be developed.
-The COGG web portal, An Tairseach, which will be launched during 2022, will be linked to Scoilnet and relevant websites and will support whole-school planning, teaching, learning and assessment.
-All Gaeltacht schools will be informed of the range of Irish-language teaching and learning resources available on the portal.
-Support will be provided to schools on how to access and use the online resources, and on how to develop and share their own resources on the portal. - Links between Early Learning and Care settings and Primary Schools: A Guide for Gaeltacht Primary Schools: Strengthening links between primary schools and early learning and care (ELC) settings, commissioned by COGG, was published in June 2021 to support the implementation of immersion education.
-This evidence-based guide provides practical advice, and exemplars of good practice, to ensure that the transition from the naionra to the primary school is a positive experience for children in the Gaeltacht. - Special Education in Immersion Settings: A Guide for Gaeltacht schools on special education in Irish-medium immersion education settings will be developed in collaboration with COGG in 2022 to support the implementation of the Department's Guidelines for Primary Schools Supporting Students with Special Educational Needs in Mainstream Schools (Appendix 5).
+- COGG Web Portal: A range of Irish-language teaching and learning resources are available on the COGG web portal, An Tairseach.
+Support is being provided to schools on how to access and use the online resources, and on how to develop and share their own resources on the portal. - Guide for Gaeltacht Primary Schools: Indicators of Good Practice for Immersion Education, published in December 2020, provides practical support for boards of management/Education and Training Boards (ETBs) and schools on how best to implement high quality immersion education.

+The Guide can be used by schools to:

+- reflect on teaching and learning practices through the medium of Irish in the Gaeltacht school - guide professional discussion on learning, teaching, management and leadership to support the implementation of immersion education - identify, develop and extend good practice in immersion education - identify targets and actions to fulfil the language-based criteria for immersion education - reflect on good governance practice in relation to the implementation of immersion education. - Links between Early Learning and Care settings and Primary Schools: A Guide for Gaeltacht Primary Schools: Strengthening links between primary schools and early learning and care (ELC) settings, commissioned by COGG, was published in June 2021 to support the implementation of immersion education.
+This evidence-based guide provides practical advice, and exemplars of good practice, to ensure that the transition from the naionra to the primary school is a positive experience for children in the Gaeltacht. - Links with the language-planning process: A Guide for Gaeltacht Schools:

-- Links with the language-planning process: A Guide for Gaeltacht Schools: Partnership with the community in promoting the use of Irish has been developed by the Department of Education in collaboration with the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, Údarás na Gaeltachta, COGG, Gaeloideachas and other relevant agencies.
-This guide, published in June 2021, provides practical advice on how best to strengthen links, engagement and participation between school management, the wider school community and the local language-planning committee. - Inspectorate Support: Inspectors will carry out advisory sessions/visits to provide support to schools in implementing the language-based criteria to achieve Gaeltacht school recognition.
-They will also provide information to the Department of Education on the progress being made by schools.
-In collaboration with schools, inspectors will assist in the identification of examples of innovative practice relating to the provision of high-quality immersion education.
-Due to the exceptional circumstances arising from the worldwide pandemic, advisory sessions will be conducted online where they cannot be conducted in person. - Dissemination of examples of good practice: Plans will progress in 2022-2024 to identify and share examples of innovative practice in immersion education in schools participating in the Scheme.
-Further details will be circulated to schools in the Scheme in due course.
+Partnership with the community in promoting the use of Irish has been developed by the Department of Education in collaboration with the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, Údarás na Gaeltachta, COGG, Gaeloideachas and other relevant agencies.
+This guide, published in June 2021, provides practical advice on how best to strengthen links, engagement and participation between school management, the wider school community and the local language-planning committee.

+- Special Education in Immersion Settings: A Guide for Gaeltacht schools on supporting pupils with special educational needs in Irish-medium immersion education settings is being developed in collaboration with COGG.
+This will support the implementation of the Department's Guidelines for Primary Schools (Appendix 5): Supporting Students with Special Educational Needs in Mainstream Schools. - Dissemination of examples of good practice: Plans will progress in 2023/2024 to identify and share examples of innovative practice in immersion education in schools participating in the Scheme.
+Further details will be circulated to schools in the Scheme in due course. - Validation Process for Recognition as a Gaeltacht School: The validation process for schools already participating in the Scheme commenced in October 2022.
+The purpose of the validation process is to ensure that Schools are implementing the language-based criteria set out for the Scheme.
+The process takes the form of a visit from the Inspectorate.
+Schools joining the Scheme in 2023 will be given sufficient time commensurate with that available to other schools in the Scheme to progress the implementation of the language-based criteria before being included in the validation process.

-4. Further Information/FAQs
+4. Further Information